OAGi/Score/docs/user_guide/index.rst

    the DT tree.

-2. Click on the ellipsis next to any SC of the DT, if logically allowed, the “Remove” menu item is visible and active, select the menu item.
+2. Click on the ellipsis next to any SC of the DT, if logically allowed, the "Remove" menu item is visible and active, select the menu item.

-3. Click “Ok” in the confirmation dialog box, or “Cancel”, if so desired.
+3. Click "Ok" in the confirmation dialog box, or "Cancel", if so desired.

 Edit details of an existing SC